-Conditions Governing Business 3.8.
+13 Conditions Governing Business 3.8.
 See also Supervisory Statement 19/16 'Solvency II: ORSA': www.bankofengland.co.uk/prudentialregulation/publication/2016/solvency2-orsa

-- 9.2 The PRA expects that third-country branches consider the relative size of the third-country branch, as compared with the third-country branch undertaking, when determining what would constitute a proportionate approach to ORSA submission. - 9.3 The PRA expects that where the third-country branch undertaking ORSA is submitted in lieu of a third-country branch ORSA, it should contain the following at minimum, and that additional content should be agreed with the supervisor: - an overview of the branch business model and risks to that business model/strategy; - any material risk for third-country branch operations; - any risk of the third-country branch undertaking which may have an effect on branch operations; including a description of the arrangements, and risks thereof, between the third-country branch and third-country branch undertaking; - identification of any material risks for third-country branch operations which are also material for the third-country branch undertaking.
-In this context, material risks include any risks which could significantly impact the viability of the business model; and - a description of the third-country branch undertaking's system of governance, in accordance with Chapter 2 of the Conditions Governing Business Part of the PRA Rulebook. - 9.4 Where a third-country branch chooses to submit a branch-specific ORSA, the PRA expects that it should also cover the factors outlined above. - 9.5 The PRA expects that as part of its ORSA, the third-country branch undertaking assesses the permanent availability of the branch assets, as set out in paragraph 3.3 of this supervisory statement, and addresses in its assessment the risks to the effectiveness of arrangements to ensure that branch assets are paid only to branch insurance creditors and branch preferential creditors.
+- identification of any material risks for third-country branch operations which are also material for the third-country branch undertaking.
+In this context, material risks include any risks which could significantly impact the viability of the business model; and - a description of the third-country branch undertaking's system of governance, in accordance with Chapter 2 of the Conditions Governing Business Part of the PRA Rulebook.

+9.4 Where a third-country branch chooses to submit a branch-specific ORSA, the PRA expects that it should also cover the factors outlined above.

+9.5 The PRA expects that as part of its ORSA, the third-country branch undertaking assesses the permanent availability of the branch assets, as set out in paragraph 3.3 of this supervisory statement, and addresses in its assessment the risks to the effectiveness of arrangements to ensure that branch assets are paid only to branch insurance creditors and branch preferential creditors.

-System of governance 10
+10. System of governance

-- 10.1 Third-country branches are required to have in place an effective system of governance which provides for sound and prudent management of the business.
-The detailed requirements on system of governance are listed in Chapter 7 of the Third Country Branches Part of the PRA Rulebook. - 10.2 The PRA expects third-country branches to assess how their organisational structures support transparency, accountability, and the need for appropriate management of any conflicts of interest, including between the third-country branch and the third-country branch undertaking.
+10.1 Third-country branches are required to have in place an effective system of governance which provides for sound and prudent management of the business.
+The detailed requirements on system of governance are listed in Chapter 7 of the Third Country Branches Part of the PRA Rulebook.

+10.2 The PRA expects third-country branches to assess how their organisational structures support transparency, accountability, and the need for appropriate management of any conflicts of interest, including between the third-country branch and the third-country branch undertaking.

-11 The Senior Managers & Certification Regime (SM&CR)
+11. The Senior Managers & Certification Regime (SM&CR)

-11.1 All third-country branches are required to have a fit and proper individual appointed as the Senior Management Function (SMF) 19 - Head of Third Country Branch (and, where relevant, a With-Profits Actuary).
-14 The FCA also requires there to be an individual performing the compliance oversight function (SMF16).
-15 Individuals performing the SMF19 must have responsibility within the branch over the conduct of all activities subject to UK regulation.
+11.1 All third-country branches are required to have a fit and proper individual appointed as the Senior Management Function (SMF) 19 - Head of Third Country Branch (and, where relevant, a With-Profits Actuary).14 Individuals performing the SMF19 must have responsibility within the branch over the conduct of all activities subject to UK regulation.

-- 11.2 It is not required to have individuals approved in advance to perform any of the other key functions, but a third-country branch undertaking will need to notify the PRA of the identity of the key function holders and provide relevant information about them.
-A small third-country branch may only require the minimum SMFs outlined in 11.1 above. - 11.3 The PRA expects third-country branch undertakings to conduct their own analysis regarding which SMFs are required.
-The PRA will assess the appropriateness of these arrangements on a caseby-case basis.
+11.2 The PRA expects third-country branch undertakings to conduct their own analysis regarding which SMFs are required.
+The PRA will assess the appropriateness of these arrangements on a case-by-case basis.
 In addition to other factors, the size and complexity of the third-country branch should inform this analysis.
 Third-country branches should also consider the requirement set out in Insurance - Allocation of Responsibilities 2.3 to have all the prescribed responsibilities allocated to an approved person when considering which SMFs are required.
-Third-country branch undertakings should also refer to the wider expectations regarding the SM&CR that are set out in SS35/15 -Strengthening individual accountability in insurance.
-16 - 11.4 If a third-country branch undertaking has some individuals who are appointed to either the chief finance officer, chief risk officer, chief actuary, chief underwriting officer, or head of internal audit functions, and whose role is dedicated to the undertaking's operations in the UK, then the PRA expects third-country branches to apply for the approval of such individuals for the relevant functions. - 11.5 Where a branch operates in the UK alongside a material subsidiary, the PRA expects there to be controls around the division of risks accepted through the subsidiary and the branch (for example, in the supply of key services between those entities).
+Third-country branch undertakings should also refer to the wider expectations regarding the SM&CR that are set out in SS35/15 - Strengthening individual accountability in insurance.16

+11.3 Where a branch operates in the UK alongside a material subsidiary, the PRA expects there to be controls around the division of risks accepted through the subsidiary and the branch (for example, in the supply of key services between those entities).
 While there is scope for key risk management function-holders to combine roles across the UK entities (subsidiary and branch), third-country branch undertakings are expected to ensure that any conflicts of interest that may arise for the function holder as a result are appropriately managed.